-"You don't sound sure.
+( "You don't sound sure.
 Did that guy you left with turn out to be Mr. Rogers or Superman?
 Who is he anyway?"
 I go to my bedside table and look again at the note.
 "Phil something."
 "How was he?
-I went to Rocco's with Billy and we..."
-"Brooklyn, I have to get out of here.
+I went to Rocco's with Billy and we-" "Brooklyn, I have to get out of here.
 Away somewhere."
 "What?
 You mean now?"
 "Didn't we talk about a cruise somewhere?"
-My voice is whiney, I know.

-"We did, sure, but after YOU, Girl starts shipping.
-The sample gift bags are in and the ad guys have several really cool ideas for " 1000 She rattles on until I stop her.
+My voice is whiny, I know.
+"We did, sure, but after YOU, GIRL starts shipping. have hers hype The sample gift bags are in and the ad guys have several really cool ideas for . . ."
+She rattles on until I stop her.
 "Look, I'll call you later.
 I'm a bit hung over."
-"No kidding," Brooklyn giggles.
+"No kidding."
+Brooklyn giggles.